This post originally appeared October 15, 2009.

 Perhaps Gertrude could be speaking in just above a whisper, but the words she says and the temperature can show the vehemence she’s experiencing.
 Sometimes a whisper can be more chilling and make a bigger impact that a shout.
 (And you don’t even need to “tell” by using an exclamation point.)

-This week, I’ve struggled with a Christmas scene in the 1930s, where my main character and her eight-year-old son are boarding in a hotel room, while her husband stays in the country in an uninsulated shack to take care of their horses.
+In my second novel, Follow the Dream, I struggled with a Christmas scene in the 1930s, where my main character and her eight-year-old son are boarding in a hotel room, while her husband stays in the country in an uninsulated shack to take care of their horses.
 Here’s what I wrote originally:

 With Jake there, the cold emptiness inside her filled within minutes.
 They ate, popped corn, trimmed the “tree,” and then Neil played “Silent Night” on his violin.
 In the glow of candlelight, the little room was transformed into the cozy, warm togetherness of a home.